-Instead of a serious business or a technical post, let’s start our journey through The Dataland Zoo with a topic that is fun and hopefully educational.
-As the time comes, we will share our views on topics like data engineering, data architecture, and data analytics.
-Right now, it would be appropriate to take a lighter note at the start and a moment to enjoy how far we've come to evolve from data structures, hierarchical models, and entity-relationship representations of data.
-Let’s explore the wonderful and exotic world of various data species that exist at every part of the modern technology zoo (ahem, stack).
+It would be appropriate to take a lighter note at the start and a moment to enjoy how far we've evolved from data structures, hierarchical models, and entity-relationship representations of data.
+Let’s explore the wonderful and exotic world of various data species at every part of the modern technology zoo (ahem, stack).

 The Early Exploration of Data

-Early in my software development career, I had done a bit of reporting work and my fair share of database and SQL work.
-Around 2004/2005, I was working with Crystal Reports and SQL Server Reporting Services on customer projects.
-This is when I started getting really interested in data in terms of its
+Early in my software development career, I did some reporting and my fair share of database and SQL work.
+Around 2004/2005, I worked with Crystal Reports and SQL Server Reporting Services on customer projects.
+This was when I started getting interested in data in terms of business intelligence value.

-the plethora of data formats, structures and, volumes.
-The technical innovations demanded a new type of skill set that was not available in the previous database and IT world.
+The technical innovations demanded a new skill set unavailable in the previous database and IT world.
 On the business end, all kinds of stakeholders started using more and more software (often SaaS.)
 As a result, businesses generated increasing volumes of data for their business units and functions.
-Companies began to face the challenge of having control and access to all of their data for analysis and decision making.
+Companies began to face the challenge of having control and access to their data for analysis and decision-making.